olefriis/simplepvr/README.md

 Nokogiri than with the built-in REXML (counting the whole process of importing XMLTV, not just reading the XML).

+If you'd like thumbnails for the recorded shows, you need FFMPEG on the command-line.
+Install it using MacPorts, Homebrew, or whatever.

 Running the web GUI
 ===================
 Start the server by running